vandenbj/ucd-csci2312-pa1/README.md

 ### Grading

 An autograding script will test your class on a variety of inputs and assign a grade based on the number of correct outputs.
 (E.g. if you get 3 out of 6 test cases correct, your correctness score will be 50%).
 The correctness score will count for 67% of your overall grade.
-In addition, your code will be evaluated for style (???
-GIVE EXAMPLES ???).
-Style will be evaluated on a three-point system (1-bad, 2-good, 3-excellent) and the style grade will count for the remaining 33% of your grade.
+In addition, your code will be evaluated for style (comments, separate h and cpp files, etc).
+We will say more about style in lecture.
+Style will be evaluated on a three-point system (1-bad, 2-ok, 3-excellent) and the style grade will count for the remaining 33% of your grade.

 * * *

-<font size="-1">ACKNOWLEDGEMENT: Modelled after CS11 Lab 1 at Caltech.
-Some content Copyright (C) 2004-2010, California Institute of Technology.</font>
+<font size="-1">ACKNOWLEDGEMENT: Modelled after CS11 Lab 1 at Caltech.</font>

+<font size="-1">Some content Copyright (C) 2004-2010, California Institute of Technology.</font>